 We encourage residents to personalise their rooms with their own photos and furniture.
 Personal possessions help residents feel at home, and provide extra stimulation and time for reminiscence.

-Denise Stevens is the registered manager of Edgehill Care Home in Swindon and Lisa Edwards is the Deputy Manager.
+Lisa Edwards is the registered manager of Edgehill Care Home in Swindon.
 We have a very experienced and skilled staff group with many years’ of experience.

 Some examples of how our staff go the extra mile for our residents: